wp-plugins/flash-album-gallery/readme.txt

 == Changelog ==

+= v3.10 - 17.07.2013 =
+* Fix: Security bugs reported by Nikolai Tschacher for the White Fir Design Bug Bounty
+* Fix: Small bugs and improvements
+* Added: 2 new languages

 = v3.01 - 09.07.2013 =
 * New: iOS application 'MyPGC' for Flagallery plugin now available on the App Store for everyone